-This paper – When does 360-degree feedback create behaviour change?
+This paper – When does 360-degree feedback create behavior change?
 And how would we know when it does?– is an excellent resource.

 Chapter 7: Measuring for future change

 Continuous evaluation should never be an afterthought.
-Building it into the programme makes sure it can be used to understand actual changes in behaviour.
+Building it into the programme makes sure it can be used to understand actual changes in behavior.